lazykern/ecommerce-api-docs/data/processed/lazada/guides/terms-and-agreement/lazada-open-platform-developer-agreement.md

 (iii)Lazada Content must be kept reasonably up to date.

-(b)You shall seek Lazada's prior written consent before using any Lazada Content in a manner which allows you or your Users to derive any of the following information:
+(b)You shall seek Lazada’s prior written consent before using any Lazada Content in a manner which allows you or your Users to derive any of the following information:

 (i)any site-wide statistics across the Lazada Marketplaces or within any Lazada Marketplace;